 An accelerator like the A100, with its third-generation Tensor Cores and the flexibility of its multi-instance GPU architecture, is just the beginning.
 Delivering leadership results requires a full software stack.

 NVIDIA’s AI software begins with a variety of pretrained models ready to run AI inference.
-Our Transfer Learning Toolkit lets users optimize these models for their particular use cases and datasets.
+Our TAO Toolkit lets users optimize these models for their particular use cases and datasets.

 NVIDIA TensorRT optimizes trained models for inference.
 With 2,000 optimizations, it’s been downloaded 1.3 million times by 16,000 organizations.

 The NVIDIA Triton Inference Server provides a tuned environment to run these AI models supporting multiple GPUs and frameworks.
 Applications just send the query and the constraints — like the response time they need or throughput to scale to thousands of users — and Triton takes care of the rest.

 These elements run on top of CUDA-X AI, a mature set of software libraries based on our popular accelerated computing platform.